FOSScope/Toolkit/docs/dev/design/repo-rule.md

 # This section defines how git conventions applies in different steps.
 # `{action}`, `{type}`, and `{article}` are placeholders for the action's name, article type, and article name respectively.
 # Other placeholders can be used as well.
-branch_naming = "{{action_name}}/{{type_name}}/{{article_id}}"  # The branch naming rule.
-commit_message = "[{{action_desc}}][{{type_desc}}]: {{article_title}}"  # The commit message rule.
+base = "main"  # The branch to create contribution pull request to. branch_naming = "{{action_name}}/{{type_name}}/{{article_id}}"  # The branch naming rule. commit_message = "[{{action_desc}}][{{type_desc}}]: {{article_title}}"  # The commit message rule.
 ```